Dir sync by content with rename detection, hard link support, plus fast fdupes, and more.

 check [<tree>] [<path>]*Recompute hashes for given files and compare to the hash stored in the database, to check for changes/bitrot.

 Optional command-line arguments are read from an INI-style configuration file.
-(The format is not very suitable to store default options, at most one entry per key.)
+(The format is not very suitable to store default options: at most one entry per key, no order on keys.)

 Unless otherwise specified, the config file is searched at at